pierrestudios/delivery-tracker/README.md

 # Delivery Tracker App

-This project was created initially as a mobile application for iOS and Android for managing tools and equipment rental.
+This project was created to allow users to search for products, filter by location and category, and reserve a product for rental and delivery.
+It was created initially as a mobile application for iOS and Android.
 It contains:

 - User authentication (with JWT)
 - Product filtering and search